What Is Bonds Payable?

-- Coupon – Coupon payments represent the periodic interest payments from the bond issuer to the bondholder.
-The annual coupon payment is calculated by multiplying the coupon rate by the bond’s face value.
-As we note from above, Nike’s bond pay interest semiannually, generally one half of the annual coupon is paid to the bondholders every six months
+- Coupon – Coupon payments represent the periodic interest payments from the bond issuer to the bondholder during bonds payable accounting.
+The annual coupon payment is calculated by multiplying the coupon rateCoupon RateThe coupon rate is the ROI (rate of interest) paid on the bond's face value by the bond's issuers.
+It determines the repayment amount made by GIS (guaranteed income security).
+Coupon Rate = Annualized Interest Payment / Par Value of Bond * 100% by the bond’s face value.
+As we note above, Nike’s bond pays interest semiannually; generally, one-half of the annual coupon is paid to the bondholders every six months.

 - Coupon rate – The coupon rate, which is generally fixed, determines the periodic coupon or interest payments.
 It is expressed as a percentage of the bond’s face value.
 It also represents the interest cost of the bond to the issuer.
-The coupon rate is 2.375% in the case of $1 billion offer
+The coupon rate is 2.375% in the case of a $1 billion offer.

 - Maturity – Maturity represents the date on which the bond matures, i.e., the date on which the face value is repaid.
 The last coupon payment is also paid on the maturity date.
-The maturity date is 11/1/2026
+The maturity date is 11/1/2026.

-Bonds Payable Video
+Bonds Payable Vs Notes Payable